mcspidey95/Selmon-Rises/readme.md

 # Selmon Rises

-Selmon Rises is a 2D SUrvival Game Project Designed FOr Fun!
+Selmon Rises is a 2D Survival Game Project Designed For Fun!

 ## Game controls